Notice of Pre-AIA or AIA Status

 a controller (controller of 56; refer to Paragraph 54) configured to:

-process the generated image data to determine location data indicating a location of an interproximal gap between adjacent teeth in the oral cavity of the user (refer to Paragraph 66; the signals received from the sensor (66) provide an indication of the cleaning tool (14) moving towards, or away from, an interproximal gap); and
+process the generated image data to identify an interproximal gap and determine location data indicating a location of [[an]] the identified interproximal gap between adjacent teeth in the oral cavity of the user (refer to Paragraphs 56, 66; the signals received from the sensor (66) provide an indication of the cleaning tool (14) moving towards, or away from, an interproximal gap; the amplitude of the received signal is indicative of the location of the interproximal gap, thus identifying the gap via this signal); [[and]]

-during the same use of the oral treatment device, control the oral treatment device to deliver a treatment to the detected interproximal gap based on the location data (refer to Paragraph 66; in response to the reflected signals from the sensor (66), the control circuit (56) actuates the treatment of the oral cavity by the fluid treatment system (34)).
+control the oral treatment device (10) to deliver a treatment to the identified interproximal gap based on the location data during the use of the oral treatment device (10) (Refer to Paragraph 66; in response to the reflected signals from the sensor (66), the control circuit (56) actuates the treatment of the oral cavity by the fluid treatment system (34)).

 Masculo discloses a method of localization of an oral cleaning device (10) in the same field of endeavor (refer to Paragraph [0006]).
-The method includes the determination of the location data being based on a trained classification algorithm (refer to Paragraphs [0051]- [0052]; the classification model estimates the location of the oral cleaning device (10) in the mouth based on sensor data; the parameters of the model are learned from training data), wherein the trained classification algorithm is trained prior to the use of the oral treatment device and without any prior input by the user (refer to Paragraph [0052]; the training data is a set of labeled examples from lab tests).
-This method enables accurate localization of oral cleaning (refer to Paragraph [0001]).
+The method relies on the determination of the location data being based on a trained classification algorithm (refer to Paragraphs [0051]- [0052]; the classification model estimates the location of the oral cleaning device (10) in the mouth based on sensor data; the parameters of the model are learned from training data), wherein the trained classification algorithm is trained prior to the use of the oral treatment device (10) and without any prior input by the user (refer to Paragraph [0052]; the training data is a set of labeled examples from lab tests).
+Masculo further teaches the localization algorithm being used in determining whether the identified segment of the user’s mouth has been previously identified during the use of the oral cleaning device (10) (refer to Paragraphs [0042], [0061]; the mouth is divided into six segments, with the localization data indicating which segments of the mouth have been cleaned; the segments of the mouth that have been cleaned are the same segments that have been identified or estimated during the cleaning session) and initiating a response via the controller (30) upon determining that the identified segment has not been previously identified (refer to Paragraphs [0042], [0061]; real-time feedback is provided to the user indicating the segments not adequately cleaned, as these areas have not been identified or “estimated” by the classification algorithm during the cleaning session).
+As Benetti teaches controlling the oral treatment device (10) to deliver a treatment to an interproximal gap (refer to Paragraph 66), and Masculo teaches initiating a response via the controller upon determining that the identified segment has not been previously identified (refer to Paragraphs [0042], [0061]), the combined methods of Masculo and Benetti teach delivering treatment upon determining that the identified interproximal gap has not been previously identified.
+The method of Masculo enables accurate localization of oral cleaning (refer to Paragraph [0001]).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the determination of the location data as taught by Benetti (refer to Paragraph 66) with a trained classification algorithm as taught by Masculo (refer to Paragraphs [0051]- [0052]), as this method enables accurate localization of oral cleaning (refer to Paragraph [0001]).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have combined the determination of the location data as taught by Benetti (refer to Paragraph 66) with the method of using a trained classification algorithm as taught by Masculo (refer to Paragraphs [0051]- [0052]), as this method enables accurate localization of oral cleaning (refer to Paragraph [0001]).

 Regarding claim 2, Benetti and Masculo disclose the oral treatment device according to claim 1; Benetti discloses wherein the oral treatment device (10) comprises a fluid delivery system (34) for delivering working fluid to the oral cavity of the user (refer to Paragraph 53; the fluid delivery system (34) delivers a burst of working fluid to the nozzle (32)), and